Wheest/wheest.github.io/_posts/2024-01-11-new_mlir_dialect.md

 We define a high-level `Foo_Op`, which all of the operations in our Foo dialect are derived from.
 Then, we have our operation, which we will call `bar`.
-Right now it takes not arguments and returns nothing, and we have our definition under `BarOp`.
+Right now it takes no arguments and returns nothing, and we have our definition under `BarOp`.
 Much like before, TableGen will create the necessary header files and implementations for our operation.

 The other thing we need to add is the appropriate inclusion of our op classes.